SkyHyperV/snips-ha-mqtt/README.md

 **Testing (from the video):**<BR>
 Once you have HA and MQTT Mosquitto working (no error in logs) then you can test subscription to the message bus as I showed in the video by running this:<BR><BR>

+** NOTE ** If you don't have 'mosquitto_sub' as a command, then you need to run: apt-get install mosquitto-clients <BR>
 sudo mosquitto_sub -t hermes/# -u YOUR_USER -P YOUR_PASSWORD